bitcoin-dev-project/battle-of-galen-erso/README.md

    No Backend (Interacting with remote cluster, see `warnet auth --help`)
 ```

-### Once Warnet is set up in a virtual environemnt, clone this repo!
+### Once Warnet is set up in a virtual environment, clone this repo!

 ```
 (.venv) $ git clone https://github.com/bitcoin-dev-project/battle-of-galen-erso